 With so much at stake globally, 2019 could be the year when the effects of our increasingly ultra-connected behavior as a society rises to a new level and leads to meaningful positive change.
 Change can be hard but we are proving more and more that it doesn’t have to be a four-letter word.
 In the past, we have achieved great things as a society when we have worked together and in 2019 we expect to see big changes.

 For example, we expect to see a growing number of organizations doing the hard work needed to gain B Corporation status, an increase in green building LEED Certifications, more cities instituting single-use plastic bans, and global policy changes intended to make polluting nearly impossible.

-We also expect to see sustainability commitments increase for small business and individuals through more responsible recycling practices, efforts toward becoming more energy efficient, and efforts to become more educated about sustainable initiatives in local communities.
+We also expect to see sustainability commitments increase for small businesses and individuals through more responsible recycling practices, efforts toward becoming more energy-efficient, and efforts to become more educated about sustainable initiatives in local communities.

 Want to read more about our 2019 predictions?
 Click here!